Treating Survivors in the Acute Aftermath of Traumatic Events

 Brief cognitive interventions

-4 and 5 session Cognitive Behavioral Therapy (CBT) interventions administered weeks after trauma have been found to reduce rates of PTSD in samples of sexual assault, nonsexual assault, and accident victims.
+Four and Five session Cognitive Behavioral Therapy (CBT) interventions administered weeks after trauma have been found to reduce rates of PTSD in samples of sexual assault, nonsexual assault, and accident victims.

-- But in controlled studies of 4 different types of trauma survivors, one-session interventions were not effective in preventing PTSD and, in 2 of 4 studies, had negative long-term effects.
+But in controlled studies of four different types of trauma survivors, one-session interventions were not effective in preventing PTSD and, in two of four studies, had negative long-term effects.

 Effects on helpers